masak/programming-language-idea-history/README.md

 > [für](https://en.wiktionary.org/wiki/f%C3%BCr#German)
 > with its [for loop](https://en.wikipedia.org/wiki/For_loop)

-It should be added that Superplan was developed by [Heinz Rutishauser](https://en.wikipedia.org/wiki/Heinz_Rutishauser), one of the earliest people deserving the title "computer scientist".
+Superplan was developed by [Heinz Rutishauser](https://en.wikipedia.org/wiki/Heinz_Rutishauser), one of the earliest people deserving the title "computer scientist".

+> Among other contributions, he introduced several basic syntactic features to computer programming, notably the reserved word (keyword) for for a for loop, first as the German für in Superplan, next via its English translation for in ALGOL 58.

 ## Internal and external iterators